AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The APIs documentation set has been integrated into Campaign Standard documentation.[Read more](../../api/using/get-started-apis.md)

-The Creating a personalized email getting started guide has been moved and updated.
+The Creating a personalized email getting started section has been moved and updated.
 [Read more](https://helpx.adobe.com/campaign/kb/acs-get-started-with-emails.html)

 The Delivery Best Practices getting started guide has been updated.
-[Read more](https://helpx.adobe.com/campaign/kb/delivery-best-practices.html)
+[Read more](../../sending/using/delivery-best-practices.md)

 The datamodel has been integrated into Campaign Standard documentation.
 [Read more](../../developing/using/datamodel-audience.md)